kanchantewary/learn-pyspark/load-and-save-data.md

 `rdd = sc.textFile("file:///home/work/input.txt")`
 `rdd.saveAsTextFile()`

+See [this](https://databricks.com/session/why-you-should-care-about-data-layout-in-the-filesystem/) for a session on handling semi-structured data, bucketing, partitioning.

 ## JSON

 JavaScript Object Notation (JSON) is a text format for the serialization of structured data.
 It is derived from the object literals of JavaScript